 The surface of the leaves develops spots or patches of white to greyish talcum powder-like growth.

-Grey mould (botrysis) is a disease which can run riot if given a chance, especially in a greenhouse.
+Grey mould (botrytis) is a disease that can run riot if given a chance, especially in a greenhouse.
 This fuzzy grey mould grows on buds, leaves, flowers and fruit, attacking injured or stressed plants.

 Once a plant is infected, botrytis may spread to all parts depending on its species and variety.